Only open to Master students specialisation Clinical Psychology and Research master’s students track Clinical Health Psychology

 Attendance plenary sessions, lectures and seminars.

-Active participation during seminars, including feedback to group members (20%).
+Active participation during seminars, including feedback to group members and self-evaluation (20%).

-Assessment by instructor of knowledge of theory and diagnostic criteria and interviewing skills during the course, including the exam (50%)
+Assessment by instructor of knowledge of theory, diagnostic criteria of DSM-5 disorders and interviewing skills during the course, including the exam (50%).

 Morrison, J. (2014).
 The first interview (Fourth edition).
 New York: Guilford Press.